fairdataihub/SODA-for-SPARC-Docs/docs/soda-features/upload-dataset/step-2.md

 **When to use this:**

 - You have an existing dataset on Pennsieve that you would like to add data to
-- Your dataset structure and manifest are already on Pennsieve

 **What you'll do:**